 In 1979, Teledyne Canada Ltd. ("Teledyne") completed six surface diamond drill holes and encountered a zone of cobalt mineralization that extended 640 ft (195 m) south from the claim boundary.
 In 1980, Teledyne completed a 10 ft (3.0 m) by 13 ft (4.0 m) access decline at a decline of -15 degrees for length of approximately 2,300 ft (701.0 m) to facilitate underground exploration of the mineralization zone encountered in their surface diamond drilling program.
 A total of 6,167 ft (1,879.7 m) of underground diamond drilling was completed in 22 drill holes (Bresee, 1981).
 The drill program confirmed the extension of the Agaunico cobalt zone onto claim 372 for a strike length of 500 ft (152.4 m).
 The drill program also encountered a second zone with a strike length of 450 ft (137.2 m).
 The most significant results included 0.64% Co over 55.3 ft (16.9 m), 0.74% Co over 28.6 ft (8.7m), and 2.59% Co over 8 ft (2.4 m).
-The aforementioned widths represent drill intersected widths, not true widths.
+The aforementioned widths represent drill intersected widths, not true widths. .
 Based on the surface and underground diamond drill programs, historical reserves of 60,000 tons in the geologically inferred category, and 40,000 tons in the probable category, at an average grade of 0.45% Co, 0.6 oz/t Ag was estimated (Linn, 1983).
-The reserve estimate is a historical estimate as defined by National Instrument 43-101.
 The historical reserve contains categories that are not consistent with current CIM definitions.
-A qualified person has not done sufficient work to classify the historical estimate as current mineral resources or mineral reserves.
-No attempt was made to reconcile the historical reserve calculations as reported by Teledyne Tungsten.
-LiCo is not treating the historical reserve estimate as a current mineral resource or mineral reserve.
+A qualified person has not done sufficient work to classify the historical reserve calculations as reported by Teledyne Tungsten.
+The Company is not treating the historical reserve estimate as a current mineral resource or mineral reserve.